-Public education: A violation where a system did not provide required public education about reducing or avoiding lead intake from water.
+Public education: A violation where a system that exceeded the lead action level did not provide required public education about reducing or avoiding lead intake from water.

 Maximum Contaminant Level (MCL): The highest amount of a contaminant that EPA allows in drinking water.
 MCLs ensure that drinking water does not pose either a short-term or long-term health risk.
 MCLs are defined in milligrams per liter (parts per million) unless otherwise specified.